 By listening out for mentions of your brand even when you are not tagged in the conversation you can reach out to potential customers and show them that you are a brand that cares.
 Great customer service goes a long way, even when an experience with a company has not gone to plan so this strategy can help to give your business a brand awareness boost.

-Here at WatchMyCompetitor, we’re big fans of listening to the competition so that you can stay ahead of what they are doing and social listening is perfect for this.
+Here at WatchMyCompetitor, we’re big fans of listening to the competition so that you can stay one step ahead of them.
+This can be achieved with ease via our automated competitor intelligence platform.
 Social listening allows you to see what rival brands are saying, what the reaction to this has been and also what people are saying about other brands online.

 This gives you an insight into how well they are doing and if there is anything you should be doing to improve your business strategy and even if there is something they are missing the mark on that you can pick up on.